Janoti/devops-project/README.md

 ## Jenkins with Google Cloud Platform
 #  With YAML Files
    * Go to jenkins folder
    * Run:
      > make create
    * This command will create a namespace jenkins and deploy jenkins

    * You can validade if is everything ok with:
      > make validate

    * Create a service, in this case, a loadBalancer to access jenkins
      > make create-service
    * Wait for the creation os the service and the external IP
      > make validate-service

    * The initial user and password of jenkins:
      > kubectl get pods -n jenkins
      > kubectl logs <pod-name> -n jenkins

-create:
-        #kubectl create namespace jenkins
-        kubectl create -f jenkins-deployment.yaml -n jenkins

-validate:
-        kubectl get deployments -n jenkins

-create-service:
-        kubectl create -f jenkins-service.yaml -n jenkins

-validate-service:
-        kubectl get services -n jenkins

 ## Distributed load testing using Google Kubernetes Engine and LOCUST